diagridio/go-etcd-cron/README.md

     TriggerFn: func(context.Context, *api.TriggerRequest) bool {
       // Do something with your trigger here.
       // Return true if the trigger was successful, false otherwise.
-      // Note, returning false will cause the job to be retried *immediately*. return true
+      // Note, returning false will cause the job to be retried according to
+      // the Jobs configurable FailurePolicy.
+      return true
     },
   })